aliadnan777/domain-name-reg/README.md

-# domain-name-reg

-Domain Name Registration Process
+# Domain Name Registration

-After you have chosen a domain name, you will need to submit your domain name registration request to a registrar.
+## Sign up for the Domain registration company

 You will need to submit the following information to the registrar: the desired domain name